Daisy Jugadai Napaltjarri: Life

 Daisy Jugadai was born circa 1955 at Haasts Bluff, Northern Territory, daughter of artists Narputta Nangala and Timmy Jugadai Tjungurrayi.
 The ambiguity around the year of birth is in part because Indigenous people operate using a different conception of time from non-Indigenous Australians, often estimating dates through comparisons with the occurrence of other events.

 The people of Papunya and Haasts Bluff, such as Daisy, speak a variety of the Pintupi language referred to as Pintupi-Luritja, a Western Desert dialect.
 Napaltjarri (in Western Desert dialects) or Napaljarri (in Warlpiri) is a skin name, one of sixteen used to denote the subsections or subgroups in the kinship system of central Australian Indigenous people.
 These names define kinship relationships that influence preferred marriage partners and may be associated with particular totems.
 Although they may be used as terms of address, they are not surnames in the sense used by Europeans.
 Thus "Daisy Jugadai" is the element of the artist's name that is specifically hers.

 Jugadai's childhood was spent at both Haasts Bluff and a nearby camp, Five Mile, while she was schooled at Papunya.
 She married Kelly Multa, and they had a daughter, Agnes.
 They lived on an outstation, Kungkayunti, but Daisy moved back to Haasts Bluff when Kelly died.
 It was not until the 1990s that she was remarried, to an Elcho Islander, after which she travelled regularly between Arnhem Land and Haasts Bluff.
-Jugadai died in 2008, her funeral held at Haasts Bluff, where she was born.
+Jugadai died in 2008 and her funeral was held at Haasts Bluff, where she was born.
 Daisy Jugadai had an older sister, artist Molly Jugadai Napaltjarri, and another sister, Ester, who predeceased her.